nitzansaar/tictactoeMCTS/README.md

 A general N×N K-in-a-row game agent that learns to play optimally via self-play, guided by a policy/value neural network and Monte Carlo Tree Search (MCTS).

-Currently support 5 by 5, 4 in a row tictactoe
+Currently support 9 by 9, 5 in a row tictactoe

 Never loses to random play

 ## Project Overview